 For example, Sal & Mookie’s recently underwent a complete overhaul of its cocktail program, introducing drinks with a New York theme in accordance with the pizzeria itself.
 “Pre-Prohibition drinks are so trendy and popular right now, so we did a lot of research and now have a drink for each of the five boroughs in New York,” Webb says.
 “We use fresh-squeezed fruit juices, quality ingredients and liqueurs, plus fresh herbs like basil, for our new house originals.”

-—Anthony Russo, Russo’s New York Pizzeria and Russo’s Coal-Fired Italian Kitchen
+“Cocktails could be a great seller, especially Bellinis and sangria—both are great with pizza!”—Anthony Russo, Russo’s New York Pizzeria and Russo’s Coal-Fired Italian Kitchen

 Meanwhile, for those customers who want something simpler (or for those who still want to get their old favorite drink from the previous menu), the pizzeria will be offering up “The Archives”—a list of classic cocktails not listed on the menu, as well as the drinks the pizzeria used to offer—so that customers can choose from a variety of options if nothing on the main menu strikes their fancy.